reruo321/Java_Practice/Chapter-02/README.md

     String address = rd.readLine();

     int sex = System.in.read();

+As System.in.read() reads the input as byte type, cast it from byte to char if you want a character form.

+    int sex = System.in.read();  // If the input is 'F', int sex = 70.
+70 implies 'F' in ASCII code.
+    System.out.println((char)sex);  // By type casting, the output will be converted from 70 to 'F'.

 Beware that BufferedReader.readLine() and System.in.read() should throw java.io.IOException when they catch an exception.
 Add "throws IOException" to your method.